 Medicare covers people who are 65 or older or people who’ve qualified due to a particular disability or end-stage renal disease.
 If you qualify for Medicare, there’s no need to apply for ACA health insurance since you’re already covered.

-If your household includes younger family members who aren’t covered by Medicare, they’ll need to have their own health insurance either through an employer or a policy they purchase on their own.
+If your household includes younger family members who aren’t covered by Medicare, they’ll need to have their own health insurance either through an employer, Medicaid or even a policy they purchase on their own.
 If they don’t get coverage, they’ll have to pay a penalty (unless they’re exempt.)

 Remember, under the Affordable Care Act there’s a “no wrong door” policy.
 This means that, no matter where you shop for insurance, you should get directed to the right resources for your family’s unique needs.
 When you visit a state marketplace, the federal marketplace, or a private marketplace (like GetInsured), you’ll be asked questions about your age, household size, and household income.
 If your answers suggest that you might qualify for Medicare, you’ll be directed to a resource where you can enroll.